3scale-archive/xcflushd/README.md

 You could also specify a particular `KEY_ID` to check against.
 Run `make info` to get information about other variables.

+#### Signing The Easy Way

+For signing you basically want to have an ASCII armored file with the pair of private and public keys.
+The process expects a `$(KEY_ID).asc` file to be imported in the project's root directory.

+Using Docker you can avoid installing dependencies:

+> make TAG=v1.2.0 DOCKER_REL=1 sign-docker

 ## Contributing

 1. Fork the project